meetbryce/unify/README.md

 `$<name>` syntax to reference an environment variable and store secrets in the environment instead.

-## Updates to the source system

-Each API spec can define a "refresh strategy" which indicates how changes to the system should be queried and merged into the local copy.

-**Full Reload**

-The default and simplest model is simply to perform a full table load again from the source system.

-**Incremental load**

-In this model the REST API must support a filter which returns "all changes since time t".
-The system will track the timestamp and provide it as a filter for the next query.

-**(future) Change data capture**

-If the system support webhooks for broadcasting change events, then Unify can subscribe to webhooks to be notified of changes to any records in the source system.

 ## Variables

 Unify extends normal SQL syntax to support `$name` format variables: